Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-The Wilson-Cowan expression (Eq. \ref{EqWC}) defines an initial value problem where the response at time zero evolves (or is updated) according to the right hand side of the differential equation.
-In our case, we assume that the initial value of the output response is just the input $\vect{e}$: and we then solve this first degree differential equation, given this initial value, by simple Euler's integration.

-Figure \ref{fig_conv} shows the evolution of the response obtained from this integration, applied to 35 natural images taken from calibrated databases~\cite{VanHateren98,Laparra12}, and using proper values for the auto-attenuation factor $\vect{\alpha}$ and interaction factor $\vect{W}$ compatible with the psychophysical experiments detailed in~\cite{Malo15,Martinez17,Martinez19}.
-As can be seen, the solution of the Wilson-Cowan integration converges to the Divisive Normalization solution because: (1) the difference between both solutions decreases as it is updated (Fig. \ref{fig_conv}, left); and (2) this result is the steady state because the update in the solution tends to zero (Fig. \ref{fig_conv}, right).
-The final relative difference between the steady state of the Wilson-Cowan integration and the Divisive Normalization solution is $\frac{|\vect{x}_{\textrm{WC}}-\vect{x}_{\textrm{DN}}|^2}{|\vect{x}_{\textrm{DN}}|^2} = 0.0011 \pm 0.0004$.
+The Wilson-Cowan expression, Eq. \ref{EqWC2}, defines an initial value problem where the response at time zero evolves (or is updated) according to the right hand side of the differential equation.
+In our case, we assume that the initial value of the output is just the input $\vect{x}(0) = \vect{e}$.
+Moreover, as we deal with static images, we assume that the input is constant.
+And then, we solve this first order differential equation by the simplest (Euler) integration method: Figure \ref{fig_conv} shows the evolution of the response obtained from this integration, applied to 45 natural images taken from calibrated databases~\cite{VanHateren98,Laparra12}, using the biologically sensible parameters $\vect{\alpha}$, $\vect{W}$ and $f(\cdot)$ presented in Fig.~\ref{param}~\cite{Malo15,Martinez17,Martinez19,Wilson73,Bressloff03,Faugueras09}, and the mentioned variations to cover a wide range of model parameterizations.
+Our Euler integration used a small enough discrete time step, $\Delta t=10^{-5}$, and the initial responses, the vectors $\vect{e}$, were computed using the first 3~layers of the model in Fig.~1~\cite{Martinez17,Martinez19} followed by a linear steerable wavelet of 4 orientations and 3 scales.
+The integration requires no approximation of the WC model, and the evolving solution is checked against the corresponding DN response that uses the proposed Eq.~\ref{relation_W_H}.

+As can be seen, the solution of the Wilson-Cowan integration converges to the Divisive Normalization solution because their difference (percentage of relative Mean Squared Error) decreases as it evolves in \emph{all} the 12 considered parameterizations.
+The relative MSE in the psychophysically meaningful situations ($\times$1 width) is below $3\%$ (lines in pink and red), and for the other configurations it is always below $6\%$.
+Therefore, the Divisive Normalization always explain more than $94\%$ of the energy of the Wilson-Cowan solution.
+Moreover, these results represent the steady states because the updates of the solutions in the integrals always tend to zero (results not shown).

+Fig.~\ref{illustr_converg} illustrates the qualitative similarity of the responses of the two models and their comparable equalization effect in the wavelet domain.
+The nonlinear response $\vect{x}_{\textrm{WC}}$ was computed by integrating Eq.~\ref{initial_solution_Euler}, and $\vect{x}_{\textrm{DN}}$ was computed with Eq.~\ref{DN_B}.
+We used the parameters introduced in Section~\ref{Parameters} and the corresponding parameters for Divisive Normalization using Eq.~\ref{relation_W_H}.